Tropical Storm Eta floods South Florida, could make second landfall late week

 Now, Eta is drifting over the Gulf of Mexico, poised to make a second landfall in northwest Florida late this week or weekend.

-Eta first made landfall in Nicaragua last Tuesday as a 145 mph Category 4 monster.
+Eta first made landfall in Nicaragua last Tuesday as a 145-mph Category 4 monster.
 It brought widespread catastrophic flooding to Central America, with rainfall amounts estimated near 40 inches in spots.
 More than 150 were left dead or missing in Guatemala following a barrage of mudslides, the waterlogged storm then emerging once again over the Caribbean.

 Since then, it’s brought dangerous flooding to the United States, with double-digit totals reported in South Florida and the potential for yet another high-impact landfall late week.
 The National Hurricane Center states that “Eta could approach the Florida Gulf Coast later this week as a tropical storm,” and that “impacts from rain, wind, and storm surge” can be expected.